 Visiting Machu Picchu

-Machu Picchu is one of the New Seven Wonders of the World.
+Machu Picchu is one of the New Seven Wonders of the World, and a bucket list family destination.
 This site has captivated visitors since Hiram Bingham discovered the abandoned city in 1915.
 Nested on top of a mountain, almost surrounded by a river, the site is very strategically placed.

 You’ll need to book tickets to Machu Picchu for a specific date and entrance time well in advance.
 If you want to do any additional hikes at Machu Picchu such as Huayna Picchu or Machu Picchu Mountain, you’ll also need to book those in advance.

 Separately, you’ll also need to book tickets for the bus up to the entrance to Machu Picchu from Aguas Calientes.

 Weekends tend to be more crowded and locals from Cusco can visit Machu Picchu for free on Sundays.
 So we stayed an extra day in Ollantaytambo to time our visit to Machu Picchu on a Monday.